 - Beat or cream with a mixer.

-- Make thinner strips that will soften up quickly by using a butter curler that you first heat under hot water.
+- Make thinner strips that will soften up quickly by using a butter curler or vegetable peeler.
+First heat the blade under hot water then drag deeply across the block to make strips.